one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/wvdhomework.md

     `Import-Module ADDSDeployment`

-    *Note that PowerShell will quickly return as this command takes milliseconds to execute.*
+> *Note that PowerShell will quickly return as this command takes milliseconds to execute.*

 7. Promote your server to a domain controller by entering the following command.
 Don't forget to set the **domain names properly** minding the quotes.

     `Install-ADDSForest -CreateDnsDelegation:$false -DatabasePath "C:\Windows\NTDS” -DomainMode “Win2012R2” -DomainName “YOURDOMAIN.COM”
 -DomainNetbiosName “YOURDOMAIN” -ForestMode “Win2012R2” -InstallDns:$true
 -LogPath “C:\Windows\NTDS” -SysvolPath "C:\Windows\SYSVOL” -Force:$true`

-    *Write down your FQDN doman name for future reference.*
+> *Write down your FQDN doman name and NETBIOS domain name for future reference.*

 8. Once you hit enter you will be asked for the  SafeModeAdministratorPassword – this is for the Directory Services Restore Mode (DSRM).
 Enter `Complex.Password`, and then retype to confirm.